shlomif/shlomi-fish-homepage/lib/notes/first-kiss.md

 Now we tried various ways of getting the money like using the ATM at the gas station with my card, asking the cashiers at the gas station's store to charge my credit card and give us the money, or asking people to use their own credit card.
 Eventually, I was able to use the ATM machine back at the hotel where the con took place and extract 20 £ out of it, and give them to the girl, and she was so happy that she ended up kissing me.

-She was too strong (or at least too heavy) to resist, and having recalled what I had written in https://www.shlomifish.org/humour/So-Who-The-Hell-Is-Qoheleth/ongoing-text.html#celts_trip__rape about not resisting getting raped and thus enjoying it better, I did not really resist, and it felt good in a way.
+She was too strong (or at least too heavy) to resist, and having recalled what I had written in [the "So who the Hell is Qoheleth?"'s scene](https://www.shlomifish.org/humour/So-Who-The-Hell-Is-Qoheleth/ongoing-text.html#celts_trip__rape) about not resisting getting raped and thus enjoying it better, I did not really resist, and it felt good in a way.
 (No tongues were involved.).

 After the kiss, we went to some trouble to get her to call her family on my mobile phone, but we were able to eventually (I'm still not fluent with operating my new Android-based smartphone).